gabrieljreed/iORA/README.md

 My idea for this would be to sort the atoms first by the number of bonds they can make.
 Those atoms that have the smallest number should bond first, then move up, so that the atoms with more potential bonds don't "steal" potential bonds from other atoms.

-----UPDATE JUNE 2021----
+### _** UPDATE JUNE 2021 **_

 The plan going forward is to abandon the current bonding algorithm in favor of integrating several of OpenBabel's open source libraries into the project.
-This should hopefully clear up several of the issues that the current bonding algorithm has.
+This should hopefully clear up several of the issues that the current bonding algorithm has, as well as making several future features easier to implement.